FerhatAvdic/patientwaydocs/README.md

 The __docs__ folder contains all section pages as well as chapter and subchapter index pages.

+A certain folder structure is made based on jekyll collections to automatically generate correct and seo friendly page links.
 The path to each type of page in the __docs__ folder is as follows:

 - Chapter index page: _chapters/filename